unik-name/wordpress-unikname/readme.txt

 The unique plugin to let you integrate Unikname Connect at your website, the next-generation authentication: simple, secure, private.

 **Note:**
-This plug is incompatible to "Super Socializer" plugin, from Heateor.
+This plugin is incompatible to "Super Socializer" plugin, from Heateor.

 == Description ==
-Integrate Unikname Connect at your website easiest and simplest possible way.
+The unique plugin to let you integrate Unikname Connect at your website, the next-generation authentication: simple, secure, private.

 = Feature list =
 * Social Login from Unikname Connect